Thomas B. Jeffery Company

 The Thomas B. Jeffery Company was an American automobile manufacturer in Kenosha, Wisconsin, from 1902 until 1916.
 The company manufactured the Rambler and Jeffery brand motorcars.
-It was preceded by the Gormully & Jeffery Manufacturing Company, a bicycle manufacturer.
-It was the predecessor company to Nash Motors, and thus one of the predecessor companies of American Motors Corporation (AMC), later part of Chrysler.
+The Gormully & Jeffery Manufacturing Company, a bicycle manufacturer, preceded it.
+It was the company that formed Nash Motors, and thus one of the automakers that merged to become American Motors Corporation (AMC), later part of Chrysler, and subsequently Stellantis.